Liminova/liminova.github.io/drafts/idekctf-2024-rev-game.md

 Nice!
 All that's left now is to wait for the flag to show itself.

-Now please wait warmly as I get myself some breakfast.
+Now excuse me, I am going to get myself some breakfast.